Skip to main content

 • Last Revised: March 31, 2023

-• Description: To ensure the security of information systems, it is essential to be aware of risks and manage them reliably.
-There are various techniques for security risk analysis.
-This document introduces the procedures for risk analysis combining baseline and business damage, aiming to balance and improve work efficiency and analysis accuracy.
+• Summary: To ensure the security of information systems, it is essential to be aware of risks and reliably manage them.
+There are various methods for security risk analysis.
+This document introduces a procedure for risk analysis that combines a baseline and business damage.
+The purpose is to improve the balance between work efficiency and analysis accuracy.

-This document is specifically presented as an example of the security risk analysis procedures in DS 200, Security by Design Guidelines for Government Information Systems.
+This document is a demonstration of the procedures for security risk analysis in DS-200, Security by Design Guidelines for Government Information Systems.

-DS-202 Technical Report on Security Considerations in CI/CD Pipeline
+Technical Report on Security Considerations in the DS-202 CI/CD Pipeline

 Articles (PDF/980KB)